tisaconundrum2/Computer_Knowledge/README.md

     sudo apt-get autoremove
     dpkg -S /dir/to/original/file

-Use this dpkg removes the variable from the terminal so you don't see something like this\
+Use `dpkg` it removes the variable from the terminal so you don't see something like this\
 `$ java`\
 `bash: /usr/bin/java: No such file or directory`